About Seaberry Moon

 When you purchase one of my sea glass designs, not only will you be choosing a treasure that has been beautifully crafted by sand and sea, you will also be choosing a piece of history with a story and a life of its own.

-I create all my work in my (rather splendid!) garage workshop, and I use only genuine sea glass, collected by myself from British beaches in my creations.
+I create all my work in my home workshop in Stonehaugh, Northumberland, and I use only genuine sea glass, collected by myself from British beaches in my creations.
 All chains and findings are 925 silver, unless otherwise stated.

 To own a Seaberry Moon creation is to share a piece of my happy place, and I hope each creation brings with it its own little sprinkle of joy.